svaberg/SWMF-grammar/README.md

 Automatically highlights files ending in `.in` and `.IN`.

+A document tree is also provided in the outline view.

 ![highlight and folding demo](images/highlight-demo.png)

 ## Features

  * Syntax highlighting
  * Comment/uncomment using `!` as comment character.
+ * Hierarchical document tree in outline view.
  * Code folding between `#BEGIN_COMP` and `#END_COMP` markers.
  * Autoclosing of `#BEGIN_COMP`.